ruBootstrap/bootstrap-vue/src/components/table/README.md

 this.$refs.table.refresh()
 ```

-**Note:** If the table is in the `busy` state (i.e. a provider update is currently running), the
+**Примечание:** If the table is in the `busy` state (i.e. a provider update is currently running),
-refresh will wait until the current update is completed.
-If there is currently a refresh pending and
+the refresh will wait until the current update is completed.
+If there is currently a refresh pending
-a new refresh is requested, then only one refresh will occur.
+and a new refresh is requested, then only one refresh will occur.

 ### Detection of sorting change